 Searching the vault

-Another quick way to navigate and move around inside a vault is to first do a search, and then follow a link within the search results.
+Another quick way to find your way around inside a vault is to do a search, which then allows you to follow a link within the search results.

 To do a search of the entire vault, click on the 'Search' menuitem or just hit the 'h' shortcut key.
 Then type in the keyord or phrase you want to search on in the search popup window.
 Finally, click the 'Search' button.
 The search results will show up just below the main content panel and the results are clickable so that you can go directly to the vault location by clicking on it.